radj307/volume-control/README.md

 Next, let's set a target application to test the hotkeys with.
 Start playing some audio from any application, then return to the **Mixer** tab, click **Reload**, then click the **Select** button next to the test application, and try using the volume hotkeys.

+## Addon Development
+Want to develop an addon for Volume Control?
+**See the [github pages site](https://radj307.github.io/volume-control) for instructions and API documentation.**

 ## VolumeControlCLI